SwayamAg/Smart-Soil/README.md

 ---

+## ⚠️ Note on Frontend Code

+The frontend code included in this repository **may not fully match** the current live demo website UI and user experience.
+The live demo is actively maintained and updated independently to improve functionality and design.

+If you run the app locally, expect a simpler or older UI version that might differ from the deployed web interface.

+---

 ## 🛠️ Technologies Used
 - **Python**: NumPy, Pandas, Scikit-learn, XGBoost, Matplotlib
 - **Google Earth Engine (GEE)**: Satellite data extraction